The definitive guide to email typography: Best font for emails

 GetResponse email creator

-Instead of reliance on the software to produce the font, web coding loads the font from an internet source.
-This way was paved with Google’s massive font collection.
+Instead of relying on software to produce the font, web coding loads the font from an internet source.
+Google’s massive font collection paved the way for this.

 However, the display of custom fonts isn’t guaranteed.
 HTML emails may not always load properly and perhaps the more obscure email providers haven’t yet enabled such features.
 If an email program can’t produce the intended font, it reverts to its default font.